 John Yip is retired from his second career at Sandia Labs.
 Holder of a B.A. in music education, John has taught music to children from elementary through high school.
 He has an M.M. in choral conducting.
 John founded and directed the Aztec Community Chorus.
 He also founded and directed the High Desert Harmonizers for ten years.
 John has been singing since the 4th grade.
 His other interests are in outdoor activities, such as hiking, biking, running, motorcycling and traveling.

-Billy Brown's first choral group was the Alma College Choir.
-He sang in the Stockton Chorale in Stockton, CA. In Albuquerque, Billy sang with Quintessence, Albuquerque Civic Chorus and Soli Musica.
-He continues to sing with Albuquerque Madrigal Singers.
-Billy teaches Mathematics and Statistics at UNM and tutors privately, is a published poet and poetry event organizer and owns a baking and catering company, Cuisine del Corazón.
+Billy Brown first sang with the Alma College Choir.
+He sang in the Stockton Chorale in Stockton, CA. In Albuquerque, Billy sang with Quintessence, Albuquerque Civic Chorus, Soli Musica and Albuquerque Madrigal Singers.
+He teaches Mathematics and Statistics at UNM and tutors privately, is a published poet and poetry event organizer and owns a baking and catering company, Cuisine del Corazón.

 John Berry has a rich musical history, beginning with piano and moving on to voice.
 No stranger to male vocal singing, he sang in a 100-voice chorus at The Citadel and barbershop groups from time to time.
 Recently he continues as a "rabid" church choir member and has held roles in the Albuquerque Academy's Gilbert and Sullivan productions.
 John works as an Operations Research Analyst, specializing in test and evaluation for the Defense Department.